Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Asymptotic Neural Tangent Kernel

 \subsection{Spectral decomposition of the limiting NTK}

-To refine the analysis of section \ref{section:large_depth_ntk_behaviour}, we study the limiting behaviour of the spectrum of the NTK over the unit sphere $\Sd = \{ x \in \mathbb{R}^d : \|x\|_2 = 1\}$.
-On the sphere $\Sd$, the kernel $K^L$ is a dot-product kernel, i.e. there exists a function $g_L$ such that $K^L(x,x') = g_L(x \cdot x')$ for all $x,x' \in \Sd$.
-This type of kernels are known to be diagonalizable on the sphere $\Sd$ and the eigenfunctions are the so-called Spherical Harmonics of $\Sd$.
-Many concurrent results have observed this fact \citet{geifman2020similarity, cao2020understanding, bietti}.
-Our goal in the next theorem is to provide the limiting behaviour of the spectrum of the kernel $K^L$ as $L$ goes to infinity; We show that the eigenvalues of the NTK (scaled NTK) converge to zero as the depth goes to infinity and only the first eigenvalue remains positive. \begin{thm}[Spectral decomposition on $\Sd$] Let $\kappa^L$ be either \begin{itemize} \item The NTK $K^L$ for a FFNN with $L$ layers initialized on the Ordered/Chaotic phase \item The Average NTK $AK^L$ for a FFNN with $L$ layers initialized on the EOC \item The Average NTK $AK^L$ for a ResNet with FFNN layers with $L$ layers \end{itemize} Then, for all $L\geq1$, there exist $(\mu^L_k)_{k\geq}$ such that for all $x,x' \in \mathbb{S}^{d-1}$
+To refine the analysis presented in Section \ref{section:large_depth_ntk_behaviour}, we study the limiting behaviour of the spectrum of the kernels studied in Theorems \ref{thm:ntk_eoc}, \ref{thm:ntk_residual} and Proposition \ref{prop:ordered_chaotic_ntk}, on the unit sphere $\Sd = \{ x \in \mathbb{R}^d : \|x\|_2 = 1\}$.
+On the sphere $\Sd$, all of these kernels (namely $K^L$ for FFNN in the Ordered/Chaotic phase, $\tilde{K}^L$ for FFNN\footnote{The NTK for CNN is generally not a dot-product kernel since it depends on the quantities $[x,x']_{\alpha, \alpha'}$.
+We restrict our analysis to FFNN and ResNet with fully-connected layers.} in the EOC, and $\bar{K}_{res}^L$ for ResNets with fully-connected layers) are dot-product kernels, i.e. for any of these kernels, denoted by $\kappa_L$, there exists a function $g_L$ such that $\kappa^L(x,x') = g_L(x \cdot x')$ for all $x,x' \in \Sd$.
+This type of kernels is known to be diagonalizable on the sphere $\Sd$ and its eigenfunctions are the so-called Spherical Harmonics of $\Sd$.
+This diagonalization result has been independently observed in other works \citep{geifman2020similarity, cao2020understanding, bietti2021deep}.
+In the next proposition, we leverage the results of Section \ref{section:large_depth_ntk_behaviour} to study the aforementioned kernels from a spectral perspective. \begin{prop}[Spectral decomposition on $\Sd$] Let $\kappa^L$ be either, $K^L$ for an FFNN with $L$ layers initialized in the Ordered phase (Proposition \ref{prop:ordered_chaotic_ntk}), $\tilde{K}^L$ for an FFNN with $L$ layers initialized in the EOC (Theorem \ref{thm:ntk_eoc}), or $\Bar{K}^L_{res}$ for a ResNet with $L$ Fully Connected layers (Theorem \ref{thm:ntk_residual}).
+Then, for all $L\geq1$, there exists $(\mu^L_k)_{k\geq}$ such that for all $x,x' \in \mathbb{S}^{d-1}$